ShobaS/Daily-Log/log.md

 Day 39:
 Tried with the react project.
 Having a lot of confusion.
 Have to work on to get a clear picture of how it works.

+Day 40:
+Tried to set up react Project from scratch.
+Still facing some difficulty.
+Have to work on to get the set up done.